Thermal Ionization for Short-Range Potentials: Estimates on the Scattering Functions

-In this subsection we prove decay estimates for the inner products of an abstract coupling function $\chi \in \S(\IR^3)$ with (derivatives with respect to $k$ of) the functions $\phiz^{(n)}(k,\cdot)$, $k \in \IR^3$, $n \in \IN_0$, which will be collected in \thref{th:final:phiz} and \thref{th:final:phiz2}.
-One can actually show an arbitrary fast decay for \textit{any} $n \in \IN$.
-The main tool will be a standard stationary phase argument as given below. \begin{lemma}[Stationary phase] For any $n \in \IN$ there exists a constant $C$ such that for all $g \in \Cci(\IR^3)$ and $k \in \IR^3$, we have
+In this subsection we prove decay estimates for the inner products of an abstract coupling function $\chi \in \S(\IR^3)$ with (derivatives with respect to $k$ of) the functions $\phiz^{(n)}(k,\cdot)$, $k \in \IR^3$, $n \in \IN_0$.
+These estimates will be collected in \thref{th:final:phiz} and \thref{th:final:phiz2}.
+In fact one can show an arbitrary fast decay for \textit{any} $n \in \IN$.
+The main tool will be a standard stationary phase argument as given in the next lemma.
+For this recall the notation $\sc{k} = (1 + |k|^2)^{1/2}$. \begin{lemma}[Stationary phase] For any $n \in \IN$ there exists a constant $C$ such that for all $g \in \Cci(\IR^3)$ and $k \in \IR^3$, we have

 \end{lemma} \begin{proof} For all $k \in \IR^3$, $j=1, \ldots, n$,